Public wilderness close to home.

 This is where the Steve Simmering Fund plays such a vital role…by providing an annual source of funds to take care of the properties as they become active public parks in our network of conservation lands.
 It is a crucial function that happens out of the public spotlight with little public fanfare.

 The endowment helps pay for public safety features such as guardrails, mapping, basic signage, trail maintenance, fencing, monitoring (with field inspections and reports), perhaps a small parking lot for the safety of visitors.

 Because it is an endowment, only the annual interest from the fund is taken for conservation work while the principal remains invested year after year producing a steady annual source of money.
 Our goal is to build the Steve Simmering Fund into the major Conservation Land Endowment fund in Eastern Ontario in order to provide the visiting public with the very best, most interesting and safest close-to-home wilderness areas around.

-The Steve Simm Fund is helping take care of 14 future conservation properties that have been donated to the Foundation including five family properties in Ottawa, three in Tay Valley Township, three in Rideau Lakes Township, and one each in South Frontenac, Central Frontenac and Merrickville-Wolford.
-These beautiful properties will provide over 750 acres of future wilderness experience for people of the Rideau Valley.
+The Steve Simmering Fund is helping take care of conservation properties that have been donated to the Foundation including five family properties in Ottawa, three in Tay Valley Township, three in Rideau Lakes Township, and one each in South Frontenac, Central Frontenac and Merrickville-Wolford.
+1,250 acres of healthy ecosystems are protected.

 An investment in the Steve Simmering Fund really means an investment in the future health of your family and your community.
 Many studies show the direct benefit of a healthy, green environment on stress levels, mental attitude and physical health of individuals.
 Please consider a gift to the Steve Simmering Fund.
 All gifts receive a charitable tax receipt.
 Appropriate recognition of major gifts will be made.